eonist/eonist.github.io/_posts/_2021-12-27-app-store-gotchas.md

 - ⚠️️ When you create a new build, you have to increment the build nr in general - build nr ⚠️ ️
 - Click save button a lot when filling out apples app store info pages (its a lot to fill out can take a day to finish)
 - Apple app review is a bit random, you might get rejected for wrong reasons etc. So make sure you have all the obviouse things in check.
 Like the design and UX works as expected with out bugs etc. or else the review will be a lot of back and forth
+- Send apps for review early and often
+- If rejected, send succinct info to reviewer. and try again. if it doesnt resolve. appeal to higher ups with your claim etc.
+- Reviewers Are usually not responsive and wont go out of their way to understand.
+So make things simple and keep trying.
+- It may take a little time after a build is uploaded to app connect, before it shows up in the app connect dashboard
+- After the build is added to the app store build dashboard. it will take some time before it can be added to TestFlight.
+It will say processing for a while.
+And then after a while it will be ready for testflight review
 ### FAQ:
 - Do I need to get approval to start testing beta builds?
 - To make your beta builds available to members of your App Store Connect team, your app doesn’t need review by TestFlight App Review.
 To make your beta builds available to external users, your beta build may require review.
 When you add the first build of your app to a group, the build gets sent to TestFlight App Review to make sure it follows the App Store Review Guidelines.
 A review is only required for the first build of a version and subsequent builds may not need a full review.
 Testing can begin once a build is approved.